Combat Groups of the Working Class: Equipment

-In terms of small arms, KdA personnel were armed with the Mauser Kar98k rifle, the Mosin–Nagant rifle, the Degtyaryov machine gun, and the PPSh-41 submachine gun during the 1950s and 1960s.
-In later years, KdA troopers were gradually re-equipped with Eastern Bloc weaponry like the AK-47 rifle and its numerous variations.
+In terms of small arms, KdA personnel were armed with the Mauser Kar98k rifle, the Mosin–Nagant Karabiner 44, the Degtyaryov machine gun, and the MPi-41 submachine gun during the 1950s and 1960s.
+In later years, KdA troopers were gradually re-equipped with Eastern Bloc weaponry like the iMG-D, and East German-made MPi-K and MPi-KM rifles.

 Ranks

 The KdA did not have traditional military ranks but had "positional titles" as follows: